acryps/rewrite/readme.md

 </div>
 ```

-Including the provided styles prevents default styles from being applied to elements, for example our `&lt;ui-action&gt;` wont be rendered blue and underlined all of the sudden, just because it is a `&lt;a href&gt;` now.
+Including the provided styles prevents default styles from being applied to elements, for example our `<ui-action>` wont be rendered blue and underlined all of the sudden, just because it is a `<a href>` now.

 ## Usage
 In your application main, before ever creating an element (before the router).